earthly/earthly/docs/cloud/satellites/byoc/byoc.md

 ```
 The `*` indicates the default cloud that will be used when launching satellites within your organization, unless otherwise specified.

+{% hint style='info' %}
 Note that the `earthly-cloud` installation is a special cloud present in all organizations.
 Satellites within this cloud are managed within Earthly's cloud, by Earthly.
+You can change back to use Earthly-managed satellites at any time by running the `earthly cloud use earthly-cloud` installation.
+{% endhint %}

 To test-launch a new satellite within the cloud, run `earthly satellite launch --cloud <name> my-byoc-sat`.
 This will launch a new satellite using your cloud.
 Assuming that works, kick the tires by trying to run one of your builds on it!

 If everything looks good, you can run `earthly cloud use <name>` to set this cloud to be the default for your organization.

-You can change back to use Earthly-managed satellites at any time by running the `earthly cloud use earthly-cloud` installation.
+{% hint style='warning' %}

-Note that this setting is global, for all users within the org.
+This setting is global for all users within the org.
 This prevents people from launching satellites in the wrong cloud, and accidentially disseminating information that shouldn't be.
+{% endhint %}